jhuus/BriteKit/command-reference.md

                                   ground truth).  [required]
   -r, --recordings DIRECTORY      Recordings directory.
 Default is directory
                                   containing annotations file.
+  --greedy                        If specified, use a greedy algorithm, which
+                                  runs faster.
   --help                          Show this message and exit.
 ```
 ### britekit extract-all